Smart Home 2.0

 To KNX or not to KNX

 KNX is a wired approach to smart homes.
 If you are talking about the kind of automation a stadium or hospital needs, KNX is likely an approach that is appropriate.
 If money and foresight is unbounded, it’s the way to do automation.
-It’s also rigid as focusses on physical wires.
+It focuses on physical wires.
 Our electrician said it would have cost more than 30k CHF extra on top of the costs of a normal wiring.
 And while KNX can integrate with other open source platforms via an IP module, the primary logic for KNX is trapped within ETS, which was far less open and accessible than I liked.
 Ultimately I decided against KNX as I’d rather spend the money incrementally, and focus on products that have nice APIs or integrate easily into Home Assistant.

-- I want to be able to control lights, shutters, marquees, and scenes via voice control
+• Can control lights, shutters, marquees, and scenes via voice control

-- I want to know power consumption and solar generation for our home
+• Know power consumption and solar generation for our home

-- I want to be able to define a time/motion-based automation, like the kids bedtime audiobooks stopping and lights changing at a certain time
+• Define a time/motion-based automation, like the kids bedtime audiobooks stopping and lights changing at a certain time

-- I want to modify an automation based on context, e.g. corridor lights respond to motion depending on ambient light and/or time
+• Modify an automation based on context, e.g. corridor lights respond to motion depending on ambient light and/or time

-- I want key events in the home to notify me (e.g. James and Tina have left the home but door it unlocked)
+• Key events in the home to notify me (e.g. James and Tina have left the home but door it unlocked)

-- I want to know who approached my property (video/video doorbell with person detection)
+• Know who approached my property (video/video doorbell with person detection)

-- I want presence detection in transitory spaces (e.g. turning on hallway and bathroom lights should always be automatic)
+• I want presence detection in transitory spaces (e.g. turning on hallway and bathroom lights should always be automatic)

-- I want both iphone, iwatch and tablet interfaces to pull in home and external information (external example being live public transport information)
+• iphone, iwatch and tablet interfaces to pull in home and external information (external example being live public transport information)

-- Motion and light based lights were it’s useful (e.g. hallways)
+• Motion and light based lights were it’s useful (e.g. hallways)

-- Set the oven to pre-heat (or stop it)
+• Set the oven to pre-heat (or stop it)

-- Receive and view the doorbell activity remotely
+• Receive and view the doorbell activity remotely

-- Be warned about humidity or temperature fluctuations in the house
+• Be warned about humidity or temperature fluctuations in the house

 The smart home components